✦ Enhanced Edition

 Romans 4:3 (KJ3)

-"Having, then, been by , we have with God through our Lord Jesus Christ."
+"Therefore, having been by , we have with God."

 Grace & Mercy

-Grace and mercy are often used interchangeably, but they have distinct meanings that enrich our understanding of God's character.
+Grace and mercy are often used interchangeably, but they have distinct meanings.
+Both reveal God's character.

 Grace